Banking Giant Moves From COBOL to Java

 Upon successful launch of the online and batch applications, overall system costs were cut significantly.
 Just considering direct license savings, BBVA project leaders predicted positive ROI for the entire effort would be achieved within 2 years.
 There was the additional strategic benefit of risk reduction around IDMS resources, which are expensive and difficult to find.
 A big positive of legacy modernization is the ability to leverage highly available, cost-effective resources to run the target environment.

 As with most modernization projects, a deep understanding of the source system is essential.
 This is often difficult, as these systems can be over 30 years old, having passed through multiple hands with minimal documentation.
-A Portfolio Analysis exercise is the first step in every Modern Systems project.
+A legacy assessment exercise is the first step in every Modern Systems project.
 This maps out the total technical inventory, technical use cases, identifies risk factors and unused programs.
 For the COBOL applications, we identified large amounts of dead code and 876 unused programs out of 2311 supplied programs approximately 38% unused programs!

 Keys To Success